Whether it's Claridges, Pizza Express or Burger King with a voucher, you've got rights when eating in a restaurant.

 Where can I find out more on my consumer shopping rights?

-For more info on your statutory shopping rights see the main Consumer Rights guide.
-Plus to find out how to protect yourself in advance and be aware of criminal actions by companies see the Consumer Protection guide.
+For more info on your statutory shopping rights and how to protect yourself in advance, see the main Consumer Rights guide.
+To know what to do when things go wrong and become more aware of criminal actions by companies, see the How To Complain guide.

 Saving money on meals out